Seven pupils turn up to school affected by Covid-19 after department ordered it to reopen

 Mr Loftus said the school was “reluctantly” reopening to acknowledge the department directive but pledged he would support any decision of parents to keep their children at home until after the Christmas holidays.

-He said the insistence of the school governance that the school should remain open was very frustrating.
+He said the insistence of the department that the school should remain open was very frustrating.

 He indicated he had massive support on his stand from parents and school boards of managements around the country.